 The novel ‘What Is to Be Done?’ written by Nikolai Chernyshevsky, a revolutionary who was imprisoned, was smuggled out.
-The novel was a big influence on Lenin.
+The novel was to be a big influence on Vladimir Lenin

-Zemstva (form of local government) formed with responsibility for providing local services including health and education.
+The Zemstva, a form of local government, was established.
+It had responsibility for providing local services including health and education.

-Judicial system reformed with local courts dealing with minor offences and district courts dealing with more serious crimes.
+The judicial system was reformed with local courts dealing with minor offences and district courts dealing with more serious crimes.

 Alexander II’s son and heir, Nicholas, died from meningitis.
 His second son, Alexander became heir.